 What is a superannuation proceeds trust?

-A superannuation proceeds trust is a type of testamentary trust established solely to receive superannuation proceeds on the death of a fund member.
+A superannuation proceeds trust is a type of testamentary trust established to receive superannuation proceeds on the death of a fund member.
 The trust can be established by your will or in some cases, by deed after your death.
 A superannuation proceeds trust is similar to other trusts set up in a will, but the money in it is limited to super death benefits, and beneficiaries are limited to your death benefit dependants.
 This is a complex area of Australia’s super and tax systems, so it could be worth seeking specialist legal and tax advice before deciding whether to set up a super proceeds trust.

-If you’re comparing Superannuation funds, the comparison table below displays some of the products currently available on Canstar’s database for Australians aged 30-39 with a balance of up to $55,000, sorted by Star Rating (highest to lowest), followed by company name (alphabetical).
+If you’re comparing superannuation funds, the comparison table below displays some of the products currently available on Canstar’s database for Australians aged 30-39 with a balance of up to $55,000, sorted by Star Rating (highest to lowest), followed by company name (alphabetical).
 Use Canstar’s superannuation comparison selector to view a wider range of super funds.

-Fee, performance and asset allocation information shown in the table above have been determined according to the investment profile in the Canstar Superannuation Star Ratings methodology that matches the age group you selected.
+Fee, performance and asset allocation information shown in the table above have been determined according to the investment profile in the Canstar Superannuation Star Ratings methodology that matches the age group specified above.

 As with any testamentary trust, using a superannuation proceeds trust may help to minimise tax payable by minor beneficiaries.
-It’s a good idea to seek advice from a tax specialist about the considerations for your specific situation, because there are many factors that need to be taken into account.
+It’s a good idea to seek advice from a tax specialist about the considerations for your specific situation, however, because there are many factors that need to be taken into account.

-Protection from creditors
+2. Protection from creditors

 If superannuation death benefits are paid directly from a super fund trustee to a beneficiary, this can potentially expose the payment to recovery by any creditors the beneficiary owes money to.

-Longevity and flexibility
+3. Longevity and flexibility

 There are several reasons why you may not want one or more of your tax dependants to receive their share of your superannuation death benefit immediately after your death.
 These reasons could include, but are not limited to:

-- Perceived immaturity
+- perceived immaturity

-- Vulnerability, for example as the result of a disability or undue influence from others
+- vulnerability; for example, as the result of a disability or undue influence from others